 The Company sets a WACC of 5% and sets high targets that greatly exceed the Company's capital costs for PVA (Pigeon Value Added, a performance indicator), ROIC (return on invested capital), and ROE (return on equity).
 The Company carries out concrete measures to achieve these targets and discloses progress in biannual results briefings.
-For downsizing and improving the efficiency of working capital in particular, we set targets for CCC (cash conversion cycle), targets that the Group as a whole strives to meet.
+In addition, we are promoting the management of working capital based on CCC (cash conversion cycle), thus, the Pigeon Group as a whole is striving to improve its efficiency and reduce it.
 The WACC of 5% is used as the base hurdle rate for investment projects.